 How to reach us

-Report a security incident
+Report a security issue or incident

 We look forward to supporting you!

 - via email to

 - by phone via the IT service centre

 Getting in touch via phone or email?
 Please mind the W questions!

 - Who? – e.g., first and last name, affiliated institute or department, full email address, phone number

 - What? – e.g., virus attack, system intrusion, data theft

 - When? –Time of discovery and/or event